Floydlang/floyd/Docs/Floyd toplevel.md

 # FLOYD SYSTEMS MANUAL

-Floyd Script is the basic way to create logic.
+Floyd Script: this is the basic way to create logic.
 The code is isolated from the noise and troubles of the real world: everything is immutable and pure.
 Time does not advance.
 There is no concurrency or communication with other systems, no runtime errors.

-Floyd Systems is how you make software that lives in the real world, where all those things happens all the time.
+Floyd Systems: this is how you make software that lives in the real world, where all those things happens all the time.
 Floyd allows you create huge, robust software systems that you can reason about, spanning computers and processes, handling communication and time advancing and faults.
+Floyd Systems are built ontop of Floyd Script logic.

 Floyd uses the C4 model to organize all of this.
 C4 model https://c4model.com/

 GOALS

-1. A high-level way to organise huge code bases and systems with many threads, processes and computers, beyond functions, classes and modules and also represent those concepts through out: at the code level, in debugger, in profiler etc.
+1. Allow you design reliable systems and reason about them.
+Systems with many computers, processes and threads -- concepts beyond functions, classes and modules.
+It represent those concepts through out: at the source code level, in debugger, in profiler etc.
-2. A simple and robust method for doing concurrency, communication etc.
+2. Provide simple and robust methods for doing concurrency, communication, parallelisation, errors handling etc.
-3. Allow extreme performance and profiling as a separate thing done ONTOP of the correct logic.
+3. Allow extreme performance and profiling.
 4. Support nextgen visual programming and interactions.

 # ABOUT PERFORMANCE

-Floyd is designed to make it practical to make big systems with performance better than what you get with average optimized C code.
+Floyd is designed to make it simple and practical to make big systems with performance better than what you get with average optimized C code.

 It does this by splitting the design into two different concepts:

 1. Encourage your logic and processing code to be simple and correct and to declare where there is opportunity to execute code independely of eachother.
+This type of code is ideal to run in parallel or cache etc, like a shader in a graphics API.

 2. At the top level, profile execution and make high-level improvements that dramatically alter how the code is *generated* and executed to run on the available hardware.
-Caching things, working in batches, running in parallel, ordering work for different localities, memory layouts and access patterns.
+Caching, collection type selection, batching, parallelisation, ordering work for different localities, memory layouts and access patterns.

-It is also simple to introduce concurrency to create more opportunities to run computations in parallel.
+It is also simple to introduce more concurrency to create more opportunities to run computations in parallel.

 # ABOUT C4 CONCEPTS